 Default PBKDF2 Iteration Count for Encrypted Keys Generated by OpenSSL

-When generating keys with openssl you have the option to encrypt them.
-It is done by specifying a cipher alogrithm, for example
+When generating keys with openssl, you have the option to encrypt them.
+It is done by specifying a cipher algorithm, for example:

 openssl genpkey -algorithm RSA -pkeyopt rsa_keygen_bits:2048 -aes-128-cbc -out key.pem

-generates a 2048 bit RSA key and encrypts it with AES in CBC mode.
-OpenSSL will prompt you to provide a pass-phrase for the encryption.
-It is important to understand how that pass-phrase/password will be used to derive a key for the AES encryption.
+generates a 2048-bit RSA key and encrypts it with AES in CBC mode.
+OpenSSL will prompt you to provide a passphrase for the encryption.
+It is important to understand how that passphrase/password will be used to derive a key for the AES encryption.
 The whole encryption scheme is defined by something called PBES2 1, which in turn uses PBKDF2.
-The important factor on the computation complexity of PBKDF2, is the number of hash-iterations used.
+The important factor in the computational complexity of PBKDF2 is the number of hash iterations used.

 OpenSSL doesn’t have an option in its command-line utilities to control that number of iterations.
-However, that number is allowed to change pretty much arbitrarly by the standard, so it is part of the ASN1 representation of the generated encrypted key.
+However, that number is allowed to change pretty much arbitrarily by the standard, so it is part of the ASN.1 representation of the generated encrypted key.

 $ openssl asn1parse -i -in key.pem | head